Monsy99/notes-app/README.md

  `npm install`

-- To test if the server is working with the setup database run
+- To test if the server is working with the database run

  `npm test`

-- If the tests are passed terminate current process and run
+- If the tests are passed terminate current process and run (found an issue with 2 tests not passing on first iteration, app works without any issues)

  `node index.js`